 While the popularity of smartwatches continues to grow, there's still plenty of love for the more traditional analogue and digital watches.
-Here at Boom Watches, we've rounded up some of the top trends from the world of both women's and men's watches for late 2016 to early 2017.
+Here at Boom Watches, we've rounded up some of the top trends from the world of both women's and men's watches.

 Enormous watches that are like lifting weights are no longer the fashion for men: instead, there's more of a focus on the slimline.
 Think vintage-inspired smaller analogue watches with leather straps - the classics are coming back to the fore.